It’s not a surprise that most times, we end up posting random content on social media just to maintain our presence.

 We like the tool for scheduling purposes but the reporting really lacked the details we needed to send to our clients, which resulted in more work – so we weren’t saving any significant amounts of time.

-Taking social media content creation to the next level, MeetEdgar can actually write posts on your behalf.
-What the tool does is that it uses intelligent algorithms to extract content that’s winning the most engagement from the right audience and suggest it to you so that you can post and promote them on social media.
+Taking social media content creation to the next level, MeetEdgar can write posts on your behalf.
+What the tool does is that it uses intelligent algorithms to extract content that’s winning the most engagement from the right audience.
+It then suggests those to you so you can post and promote them on social media too.

-- A comprehensive social media management tool that allows you to handle all work by logging in only into one account.
+- A comprehensive social media management tool that allows you to handle all work by logging in only to one account.

 - The platform is very easy to use and understand.